Skip to content

 #Fix 2: Run Windows Update Troubleshooter

-Windows has a built-in troubleshooter that fixes common update errors, including 0x80072f8f.
+Windows has a built-in troubleshooter for this.

 Go to Settings > System > Troubleshoot > Other troubleshooters.
 Click “Run” next to Windows Update.
 The troubleshooter scans for issues and applies fixes automatically.